PhongTruongThanh/PhongTruongThanh/README.md

 ## 👋 **About Me**

 I graduated with a strong foundation in **Data Science** and a passion for solving real-world problems through data-driven methodologies.
 I am deeply fascinated by how data can uncover hidden insights and drive meaningful decisions.
-My career goal is to become a **Data Analyst** or **Business Intelligence Specialist**, while continuously learning and expanding into related domains.
+My career goal is to become a **Data Analyst**, **Business Intelligence Specialist** or **Business Analyst**, while continuously learning and expanding into related domains.

 *"Every opportunity has a difficulty, and every difficulty holds an opportunity."*